Skip to Main Content

 • College courses & grades including where taken

-• Key Activities (see your competencies & experiences worksheet) and meaningful experiences
+• Key Activities (see your competencies & experiences worksheet; they will serve as your notes to write) and meaningful experiences

 • Personal statement/entrance essay